iclman/dockerContIntegration/dockerTeamCity/README.md

     $ docker build -t image_mysql5.5 .

 Create the directory "data_mysql".
 This directory will be mounted on the container volume /var/lib/mysql.

     $ mkdir ${HOME}/data_mysql

-Run the docker container "container_mysql" and map the port 3306 of the host with the port 3306 of the container.
+Run the docker container "container_mysql".
+The port 3306 of the container is exposed and will be used by Teamcity.
 The Mysql information (user, password) will be used by Teamcity to connecty to mysql.

-    $ docker run --name container_mysql  -p 3306:3306 -v ${HOME}/data_mysql:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=<root password for Mysql> -e MYSQL_DATABASE=<name of DB used by TeamCity> -e MYSQL_USER=<MySQL user used by TeamCity> -e MYSQL_PASSWORD=<password for MYSQL_USER> -d -t image_mysql5.5
+    $ docker run --name container_mysql  -v ${HOME}/data_mysql:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=<root password for Mysql> -e MYSQL_DATABASE=<name of DB used by TeamCity> -e MYSQL_USER=<MySQL user used by TeamCity> -e MYSQL_PASSWORD=<password for MYSQL_USER> -d -t image_mysql5.5

 The mysql server data are made persistent by mounting /home/iclman/data_mysql on the host to /var/lib/mysql in the container.

 2) Clone the current container from Github.
 (Make sure you are not in the mysql repository before cloning this repository)

     $ git clone https://github.com/iclman/dockerContIntegration.git

 Build the docker image for TeamCity